YES I CAN!

 LEVELS OF MUSIC - EASY * INTERMEDIATE * ADVANCED

-We use many different genres of well-known current and classical pieces of music, from Pop to Jazz, Classical to Rock, Gospel to Film Themes and have divided these into three levels of performance; Easy, Intermediate and Advanced.
-In 2021 we're aiming to produce 72 Audio Note Description Recordings and their associated Backing Track recordings in each of the three levels for our Learn Music by Ear facility; 24 per level.
-More and more will be added over the years.
+We'll be using many different genres of well-known current and classical pieces of music, from Pop to Jazz, Classical to Rock, Gospel to Film Themes and have divided these into three levels of performance; Easy, Intermediate and Advanced.

-In the Brass family, Trumpet, Cornet, Flugel Horn, French Horn, Tenor Trombone, Bass Trombone, Euphonium, Baritone and Eb, Bb, & C Tubas.
-For Stringed instruments, Violin, Viola and 'cello.
+In the Brass family, Trumpets in Bb, C & Eb, Cornet, Flugel Horn, French Horn in Bb & F, Tenor Trombone, Bass Trombone, Euphonium, Baritone and Eb, Bb, & C Tubas.
+For Stringed instruments, Violin, Viola, 'cello & Double Bass.

 None of this is rocket science but someone needs to make it work for blind and visually impaired people worldwide and with your help, our YES I CAN!
-Charity will make it happen.
+Charity and its very kind Sponsors will make it happen.